PCL in the News

 A dark ethical cloud hangs over David Bernhardt, groups and Winnemem Wintu warn Feinstein

 The San Francisco Bay Area Independent Media Center

 By Dan Bacher, March 26, 2019

 The fight to stop the confirmation of David Bernhardt as Trump’s Interior Secretary heated up this week with the delivery of a letter to Senator Dianne Feinstein by a coalition of groups and a California Tribe.
 The coalition of California fishing groups, conservation organizations, and the Winnemem Wintu Tribe on March 19 sent the letter to Feinstein seeking an investigation and public disclosure of acting interior secretary Bernhardt’s role in granting the powerful Westlands Water District a permanent water supply contract.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Environmental photo festival wants your best (Earth) shots